preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Advanced search now always shows the correct item count.
 Also impacts results and paging in some scenarios (#114072, #115352, #116723, #114039, #115789, #117802, #115121, #115250).
 - External links in Shared Links now work correctly on IOS (#117048).
 - Adding documents through related links now correctly lists deleted users (#117801).
-- Now possible to create two enterprise properties with the same displayname (#115627).
+- Now possible to create two enterprise properties with the same display name (#115627).
-- Fixed the page properties block to correctly rowbreak properties that does not fit (#118275).
+- Fixed the page properties block to correctly row break properties that does not fit (#118275).
-- AzureAD groups with special characters in thier name now correctly show up in people pickers (#118570).
+- Azure AD groups with special characters in their name now correctly show up in people pickers (#118570).
+- Default date page properties now correctly work with days as a time setting (#118450).
+- Create new page via the page rollup now correctly works in all multi page collection scenarios (#115498, #117822).
+- Getting default properties for documents from site properties now work correctly (#117774).
+- Fixed alignment in some menus of Omnia admin (#118445).
+- Fixed a problem where navigating between ODM authoring sites would not work correctly when my sites was used for the navigation (#118034).
+- Team News Rollup now has correct localization for social dates. (#117788).
+- Auto publish now works correctly on all page collection configurations (#115434).